Weddings Favors That Won’t Go to Waste

 When designing your personalized cups or mugs, you can go for a simple and elegant design or create your own!
 You could opt for something special to you, such as the partners’ names and the wedding date.
 There’s always the option of something cutesy on the mug.
 It’s a good idea to order mugs or cups that come in individual boxes to make it easier for your guests to carry home or pack in their suitcases.

 Consider a photo bus if you’re looking for a fun and unique wedding favor!
 Nothing is more fun than popping on silly outfits and taking your picture.
 During cocktail hour or when there is a gap of dance time during the reception, this is a great opportunity for guests to mingle with each other.
 Guests should include the bride or groom in the photos to create memories that will last a lifetime.

 No matter what wedding favors you choose, your friends and family will love sharing and celebrating your special day with you.
 You can start with these ideas to provide favors that don’t go to waste, but your friends and family enjoy them after the party.

 Here is a pro tip!
-Make sure that your wedding DJ or wedding coordinator announces to your guests that there are favors!
+Ensure your wedding DJ or wedding coordinator announces to your guests that there are favors!
 This is especially true if your favors are not physically on the tables.
-It’s easy for guests to overlook these items, and forget them on their way out after your epic exit.
-Sending guests home with a treat is always a great way to end the wedding reception.
+It’s easy for guests to overlook these items and forget them on their way out after your epic exit.
+Sending guests home with a treat is a great way to end the wedding reception.

-As a professional wedding photographer, we have seen (and taken home) some amazing wedding favors.
+As a professional wedding photographer, I have seen (and taken home) some amazing wedding favors.
 We love all the personalized ideas that our crafty couples come up with.
-If you are in need of a wedding photographer for your wedding day, please consider Erin Morrison Photography.
-I would love to be a part of your day, and partake in all your cheesecake bites 😉
+If you need a wedding photographer for your wedding day, please consider Erin Morrison Photography.
+I would love to be a part of your day and partake in all your cheesecake bites 😉